 top of page

-Selling a vet practice involves understanding what your practice is worth, preparing clean financial and operational records, choosing the right buyer, and planning a smooth transition.
-A successful sale protects practice value, supports staff continuity, and gives the owner control over timing, price, and long-term legacy.
+Selling a veterinary practice involves understanding what your practice is worth, preparing clean financial and operational records, choosing the right buyer, and planning a smooth transition.
+Following a step-by-step approach reduces uncertainty for buyers and increases your leverage during negotiations.
+A successful sale protects practice value, supports staff continuity, and gives you control over timing, price, and long-term legacy.

 Guessing the value of your practice does not work because buyers will look at real numbers.
 Your revenue, profit margins, equipment, lease terms, and client base all play a role.
 You might think your practice is worth two million because of the years you have invested but buyers think differently.
 They look at EBITDA which stands for earnings before interest taxes depreciation and amortization.